Light

 Nitrogen depletion from old, unfertilized soil

-Nitrogen is central to chlorophyll molecule construction.
-Without adequate nitrogen, leaves cannot produce or maintain their full chlorophyll complement.
-The paleness from nitrogen deficiency tends to begin in the oldest leaves (which have the least nitrogen allocated to them as the plant reallocates toward new growth) and works toward the growing tips over weeks.
+Nitrogen sits at the core of the chlorophyll molecule itself, so without an adequate supply, leaves simply can't build or maintain their full chlorophyll complement.
+The paleness from nitrogen deficiency tends to start in the oldest leaves — which get the least nitrogen once the plant begins reallocating its limited supply toward new growth — and works its way toward the growing tips over the following weeks.

 Overwatering root damage limiting nutrient uptake

-Roots compromised by wet soil conditions lose their capacity to absorb nutrients even when those nutrients are available.
-A Schefflera with early-stage root damage from overwatering may show pale leaves before showing the more obvious drooping and leaf drop.
-In this case, paleness is accompanied by moist or wet soil and possibly soft lower stems.
+Roots compromised by consistently wet soil lose much of their capacity to take up nutrients even when those nutrients are technically present in the mix.
+A Schefflera with early-stage root damage from overwatering can show pale leaves before the more obvious signs — drooping, leaf drop — become apparent.
+In this case the paleness tends to arrive alongside moist or wet soil, and possibly a softness at the base of one or more stems.

 How to Fix It